Three goals for UI evaluations are:

 - A designer gives a short explanation of the system, describing users and sample tasks.

-- A designer than steps through the actions, giving a plausible story or explaination for the four questions above.
+- A designer than steps through the actions, giving a plausible story or explanation for the four questions above.

 - Experts speak up during the walkthrough noting design flows or implausible stories or explanations.